aalamu/aalamu/README.md

 I'm a software developer specializing in backend development and I can do frontend too.
 I studied Information Technology and I'm good at information research.

+Projects:

+- [Localizer](localizer) - An Open Source (OS) library that allows you to localize your Java Application and APIs.

 #### 🎵 Hobbies & Interests

 - 🎧 I like listening to music, especially: